California, NYC to require employees to get COVID-19 vaccine

 “For those who are vaccinated, this may feel like punishment, punishment for doing the right thing,” St. Louis County Executive Sam Page, a Democrat, said Monday.
 “I’ve heard that, and I feel that frustration.”

-Dr. Leana Wen, a former Baltimore health commissioner, applauded the moves but called on Biden to “lead by example” and impose similar mandates on federal employees and in public venues where the government has jurisdiction, like on planes, trains and government buildings.
+Dr. Leana Wen, a former Baltimore health commissioner, applauded the moves but called on President Joe Biden to “lead by example” and impose similar mandates on federal employees and in public venues where the government has jurisdiction, like on planes, trains and government buildings.

-She also said all hospitals and nursing homes need to require all employees get vaccinated, an idea that the American Medical Association voiced support for in a statement Monday.
+She also said all hospitals and nursing homes need to require all employees get vaccinated.

 “We need vaccine mandates and vaccine verification,” Wen said.
 “We’re well past the time for the Biden administration to get on board with this.
 What we’re doing is not working.
 Doing more of the same is not the answer here.”